temken/comparxiv/README.md

 # comparXiv
-Script to compare two version of an arXiv preprint.
+A wrapper of [**latexdiff**](https://ctan.org/pkg/latexdiff?lang=en) to compare two version of an [arXiv](https://arxiv.org) preprint with a single command.

+> This is a beta version.
+Despite extensive testing, it does not work for all preprints on arXiv.

 ## INSTALLATION
 You can install *comparxiv* via